Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 }
 {{< /highlight >}}

 The dynamic type check in the above example actually works correctly.
-The body of the `if let` block is only called for types that conform to our two expected protocols.
+The body of the `if let` block is only executed for types that conform to our two expected protocols.
 However, we cannot convey this to the compiler.
-The compiler expects a *concrete* type (one that exists at compile time) that conforms to `HumanType` and `HasName`.
+The compiler expects a *concrete* type (one that has a fully specified type at compile time) that conforms to `HumanType` and `HasName`.
 All we can offer is a dynamically verified type.

-There is no way to get this to compile (even though I will briefly touch on a possible future option in the conclusion of this post).
+As of Swift 2.2, there is no way to get this to compile.
+At the end of this post I will briefly touch on which changes to Swift would likely be necessary to make this approach work.

-At this point we have two different workarounds:
+For now, we need a workaround.

+### Workarounds

+In the past I've used one of these two approaches:

-- Cast to a concrete type
+- Cast `unknowndData` to a concrete type instead of casting it to a protocol
 - Provide a second implementation of `printHumanName` without generic constraints

 The concrete type solution would look something like this: